-One study of the influence of highway on rural land values in the United States does tend to show that land value of farms varies with the quality of the road, although distance to nearest trading center appears to be the most significant factor.
-Farms were classified according to both the surface of the road which served them (hard-surfaced, gravel, and dirt) and the quality of the land.
-Regardless of land quality the sales price per acre increased with better quality of service road.
+A study of the influence of highways on rural land values in the United States, (3), shows that land value varies with the quality of the road.
+Farms were classified according to both the surface of the road they were served by (hard-surfaced roads, gravel roads, and dirt roads) and the quality of land.
+For all groups of land quality, sales price per acre of property increased with better quality of service road.